auth0/docs/articles/mfa/concepts/mfa-api.md

 You will need to use the MFA API in the following scenarios:

-- If you are authenticating users with the Resource Owner Password Grant].
+- If you are authenticating users with the Resource Owner Password Grant.
 [Read more](/mfa/guides/mfa-api/authenticate).

 - If you want to build an interface to let users manage their authentication factors.
 [Read More](/mfa/guides/mfa-api/manage).